isse-augsburg/rtm-predictions/README.md

 **Short Guide to the ERFH5 Data-Pipeline:**

+NOTE: The Pipeline is still work in progress and may has unexpected behaviour and/or some code flaws

 * Most of the work is done by the `Master_Trainer` class (defined in
 * Currently, `model_trainer.py` is used for training
 * Training can be started using the `run_model_trainer.sh` batch file (can be found in `/cfs/home/l/o/lodesluk/slurm/`, which calls `model_trainer.py`